camconrad/compensator/contracts/README.md

   Overridden to prevent transfers of Compensator tokens.
   - Always reverts with "Transfers are disabled".

+## System Architecture

+### Factory Pattern
+The system uses a factory pattern where:
+1. **CompensatorFactory** deploys individual **Compensator** contracts
+2. Each user gets their own **Compensator** instance
+3. The factory tracks all deployed compensators and owner mappings
+4. Users can create compensators for themselves or others

+### Delegation Flow
+1. User calls `CompensatorFactory.createCompensatorForSelf()`
+2. Factory deploys a new `Compensator` contract with the user as owner
+3. User can then deposit COMP and start earning rewards
+4. User can stake on proposals and participate in governance

+### Staking System
+The system allows users to stake COMP on proposal outcomes:
+1. **For Stakes**: COMP staked in support of a proposal
+2. **Against Stakes**: COMP staked against a proposal
+3. **Resolution**: After proposal ends, winning stakes go to the delegate (if they voted correctly)
+4. **Reclamation**: Losing stakes are returned to delegators

+### Reward System
+The system distributes rewards based on:
+1. **Time-based accrual**: Rewards accumulate based on time and rate
+2. **Stake-based distribution**: Rewards distributed proportionally to stake
+3. **Index-based calculation**: Uses reward indices for accurate accounting
+4. **Claim mechanism**: Users can claim accumulated rewards anytime

 ## Additional Notes

 - **Lock Period Mechanism**: